-4. STRETCHING GLOVES (8 points) - Solution by Eero Uustalu, grading schemes by two perpendicular lines close to the ends of the strip while leaving ample space for affixing or binding.
+4. STRETCHING GLOVES (8 points) - Solution by Eero Uustalu, grading schemes by

+Cut a few strips of the material with the same constant width and mark them with two perpendicular lines close to the ends of the strip while leaving ample space for affixing or binding.
 Then roll one strip lengthwise into a cylindrical shape for stretching.
 Measure the initial length between the marked lines l_0 .
-With a straight measuring tape affixed to the surface of the table, stretch one of the strips to the breaking point while determining the maximum length between the lines before the strip breaks l{max} .
+With a straight measuring tape affixed to the surface of the table, stretch one of the strips to the breaking point while determining the maximum length between the lines before the strip breaks l{\max} .
 Repeat this at least three times to see if the data is reproducible.
-Calculate the result $\epsilon{\text{max}} = \frac{l{\text{max}} - l_0}{l_0}$.
+Calculate the result $\epsilon{\text{max}} = (l{\text{max}} - l_0)/(l_0)$.